Ezekiel 1 – Ezekiel’s Vision of God and His Throne

 vi.
 There are many examples of paintings and sculptures from the Middle East that combine animal and human forms – for example, a winged bull with a human head.
 But there is nothing like this, beings that have four faces.

 b.
 Two wings of each one touched one another, and two covered their bodies: This is different, though not contradictory, to what Isaiah recorded in Isaiah 6:2.
 There he saw seraphim (burning ones) with six wings: two for flight, two to cover the face, and two for covering the feet.
 Ezekiel seems to record the two used for flight and the two used to cover the feet.
 We have no explanation as to why the faces were covered in Isaiah’s vision but not in Ezekiel’s.

 c.
 Each one went straight forward: The idea from Ezekiel 1:9 is repeated for emphasis.
 These beings did not turn when they went, not moving to the right or the left.

 i.
 “God is moving forward undeviatingly, unhesitatingly toward the accomplishment of His purpose in this world today.
 Nothing will deter Him—nothing can sidetrack Him at all.”
 (McGee)

 d.
-Theywent wherever the spirit wanted to go: It’s hard to know if this refers to the spirit of the cherub or the Holy Spirit.
-If the former, it means there is no battle between flesh and spirit for these beings; their “flesh” does exactly what their spirit desires (unlike men, as in Mark 14:38).
+They went wherever the spirit wanted to go: It’s hard to know if this refers to the spirit of the cherub or the Holy Spirit.
+If the former, it means there is no battle between the flesh and the spirit for these beings; their “flesh” does exactly what their spirit desires (unlike men, as in Mark 14:38).
 If the latter, then they are perfectly responsive to the leading of the Holy Spirit.

 e.
 Their appearance was like burning coals of fire: There was something radiant, bright, and even “warm” about the appearance of these cherubim.
 Isaiah described them as burning ones (seraphim, Isaiah 6:2), and so did Ezekiel.
 Out of the fire went lightning shows the power and awe associated with these creatures.